-Extracting Information from Users’ Queries
+Extracting Information from Mining User Queries

 A Google paper presented at the International Joint Conference on Artificial Intelligence last month, What You Seek is What You Get: Extraction of Class Attributes from Query Logs (pdf), takes a different approach.

 Instead of attempting to extract the information directly from web pages as Google crawls the web, it looks at the search engine’s log files, and users’ interactions with pages to extract information.
-The abstract to the paper tells us:
+The abstract of the paper tells us:

 Within the larger area of automatic acquisition of knowledge from the Web, we introduce a method for extracting relevant attributes, or quantifiable properties, for various classes of objects.

 The method extracts attributes such as capital city and President for the class Country, or cost, manufacturer and side effects for the class Drug, without relying on any expensive language resources or complex processing tools.